aaron-oz/aaron-oz.github.io/content/_index.md

 ---

 I'm finishing up my Ph.D. in the Department of Statistics at the University of Washington.
-I entered my doctoral program because I I enjoy sharing what what I've learned with others and because I wanted to pursue a faculty career at a teaching-focused institute of higher education.
+I entered my doctoral program because I enjoy sharing what what I've learned with others and because I wanted to pursue a faculty career at a teaching-focused institute of higher education.
 At the moment, I'm now looking for exactly that